elysium1499/BEER_DataVisualization/src/laboratory3.md

 <div id="MapTwochart" style="width: 100%; height: 500px; margin-bottom: 50px;"></div>

 <p>

-In the *Mercator* projection, northern countries like the **USA**, **Russia**, and **Canada** are represented with inflated sizes, giving a visual impression that these continents have a disproportionately large impact on emissions.
+In the Mercator projection, northern countries like the USA, Russia, and Canada are represented with inflated sizes, giving a visual impression that these continents have a disproportionately large impact on emissions.
 This distortion occurs because the Mercator projection stretches areas farther from the equator to maintain angular accuracy, which is useful for navigation but misleading for visualizing data distribution.

-On the other hand, the *Orthographic* projection provides a more visually balanced representation by simulating a globe viewed from a specific perspective.
-While this projection reduces the distortion of landmass sizes compared to *Mercator*, it introduces its own biases.
-Central continents in the chosen perspective appear larger and more prominent, potentially drawing attention to their emissions while downplaying those from continents located at the periphery of the map, such as parts of **Africa**, **South America**, or **Oceania**.
-Understanding these projection biases is crucial when interpreting maps to avoid misjudging the relative contributions of different continents to CO₂ emissions.
+On the other hand, the Orthographic projection provides a more visually balanced representation by simulating a globe viewed from a specific perspective.
+While this projection reduces the distortion of landmass sizes compared to Mercator, it introduces its own biases.
+Central continents in the chosen perspective appear larger and more prominent, potentially drawing attention to their emissions while downplaying those from continents located at the periphery of the map, such as parts of Africa, South America, or Oceania.
+Understanding these projection biases is crucial when interpreting maps to avoid misjudging the relative contributions of different continents to CO2 emissions.
 </p>

 <br>